LumpBloom7/MCOPrepQuestions/Week2/editorial.md

 Bonus questions
 ---------------
 The first bonus questions maybe misleading seeing as most code should be able to any range of numbers already.
-Except that 0 will always be 0 after devided by 3,5 and 20.
+Except that 0 modulo 3,5 and 20 will always be 0, messing up the output.
 And unless I'm living in an alternate reality, 0 is definitely not a multiple of those three numbers.
 So you only have to make an extra condition like ```number!=0```.

 The second one is the harder challenge.
 You would need to have an extra counter which starts at 3 that increments each time the number is a multiple of 3,5 and 20.
 Along with a different for loop which relies on this counter to output "EnglishJohnny*NumberInReverse" the way the challenge asks for.